-To enhance the independence, well-being, and personal responsibility of blind and vision impaired citizens.
+To enhance the independence, well-being, and personal responsibility of blind and vision impaired citizens through comprehensive adjustment to blindness training.

 Goal Summary and Alignment

 Empowering blind citizens to gain the skills to be independent promotes personal responsibility and control for their life decisions.
 This decreases the need for public assistance, dependence on family members and others, and improves their quality of life.
 This aligns with the long-term objective of supporting Virginians toward healthy lives and strong and resilient families.